TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/more_text_styles.md

 #### text-transform
 Text transform changes the case of the given text.
 You can use this, for example, to force your heading tags to be all uppercase, or to capitalize every word.

-Usage is simple, and can be seen in the clear example on these [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/text-transform).
+Usage can be seen in the clear example on these [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/text-transform).

 #### text-shadow
 As you might expect, `text-shadow` adds a shadow around the text in the selected element.
 This one is best used sparingly, but can be used to great effect in headings or other presentational text.